-Name, Jurisdiction of Residence, Offices Principal Occupation During Last Five Years (3) Director/Officer Since Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (5) Irina Plavutska Port Coquitlam, BC, Chief Financial Officer Controller, at C. Dikeakos Architects Inc. from August, 2006 to August, 2010; Controller, at Prophecy Development Corp. from August, 2010 to August, 2011; Interim CFO of Prophecy Development Corp. from August, 2011 to November, 2012; Controller at Prophecy Development Corp. from November, 2012 to September 9, 2013; CFO of Prophecy Development Corp. from September, 2013 to present September 11, 2013 850,047 Tony Wong Vancouver, BC, Corporate Secretary Senior Legal Counsel, at BC Securities Commission from November, 2005 to November, 2010; Senior Corporate Counsel at Global Relay Communications Inc. from December, 2010 to May, 2011; Lawyer (sole practitioner) from June, 2011 to January, 2014; General Counsel & Corporate Secretary of Prophecy Development Corp. from February, 2014 to present February 3, 2014 2,396,280 Bekzod Kasimov La Paz, Bolivia Vice-President, Operations Business Development Manager of Prophecy Development Corp. from September, 2012 to June, 2015; Vice- President, Operations of Prophecy Development Corp. from June, 2015 to present June 22, 2015 1,008,989
+Name, Jurisdiction of Residence, Offices Principal Occupation During Last Five Years (3) Director/Officer Since Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (5) Masa Igata New Territories, Hong Kong, Director (1)(2) Founder and CEO of Frontier Securities, (foreign investment bank in Mongolia) from March, 2007 to present April 23, 2014 83,443 (7) Irina Plavutska Port Coquitlam, BC, Chief Financial Officer Controller, at C. Dikeakos Architects Inc. from August, 2006 to August, 2010; Controller, at Prophecy Development Corp. from August, 2010 to August, 2011; Interim CFO of Prophecy Development Corp. from August, 2011 to November, 2012; Controller at Prophecy Development Corp. from November, 2012 to September 9, 2013; CFO of Prophecy Development Corp. from September, 2013 to present September 11, 2013 Nil Tony Wong Vancouver, BC, Corporate Secretary Senior Legal Counsel, at BC Securities Commission from November, 2005 to November, 2010; Senior Corporate Counsel at Global Relay Communications Inc. from December, 2010 to May, 2011; Lawyer (sole practitioner) from June, 2011 to January, 2014; General Counsel & Corporate Secretary of Prophecy Development Corp. from February, 2014 to present February 3, 2014 26,962 Bekzod Kasimov La Paz, Bolivia Vice-President, Operations Business Development Manager of Prophecy Development Corp. from September, 2012 to June, 2015; Vice- President, Operations of Prophecy Development Corp. from June, 2015 to present June 22, 2015 12,100

-(1) Member of the Audit Committee.

-(2) Member of the Corporate Governance and Compensation Committee.

-- (3) The information as to principal occupation, business or employment and Shares beneficially owned or controlled is not within the knowledge of the management of Prophecy and has been furnished by the respective individuals.
+- (1) Member of the Audit Committee. - (2) Member of the Corporate Governance and Compensation Committee. - (3) The information as to principal occupation, business or employment and Shares beneficially owned or controlled is not within the knowledge of the management of Prophecy and has been furnished by the respective individuals.
 Each director or officer has held the same or similar principal occupation with the organization indicated or a predecessor thereof for the last five years. - (4) Northern Platinum Ltd., Prophecy Holdings Inc. and Prophecy Resource Corp. were amalgamated on June 13, 2011 as one company under the name "Prophecy Resource Corp."
 Prophecy Resource Corp. changed its name to "Prophecy Coal Corp." on June 14, 2011.
-Prophecy Coal Corp. changed its name to "Prophecy Development Corp." on January 5, 2015. - (5) The approximate number of Shares in all circumstances beneficially owned directly or indirectly, or over which control or direction is exercised by each director or officer as at the date hereof is based on information furnished by the named persons. - (6) [10,593,170] of these Shares are held by Merit Holdings Ltd., a private company wholly owned and controlled by Mr. Lee. - (7) [400,000] of these Shares are held by Makevco Consulting Inc., a private company owned by Mr. Hall and his spouse. - (8) These Shares are held by Sophir Asia Limited, a private company wholly owned and controlled by Mr. Igata.
+Prophecy Coal Corp. changed its name to "Prophecy Development Corp." on January 5, 2015. - (5) The approximate number of Shares in all circumstances beneficially owned directly or indirectly, or over which control or direction is exercised by each director or officer as at the date hereof is based on information furnished by the named persons. - (6) 28,431 of these Shares are held by Merit Holdings Ltd., a private company wholly owned and controlled by Mr. Lee.

+(7) These Shares are held by Sophir Asia Limited, a private company wholly owned and controlled by Mr. Igata.